pingcap/docs/ecosystem-tool-user-guide.md

 ### Incremental log replication - TiDB Binlog

 [TiDB Binlog](/tidb-binlog/tidb-binlog-overview.md) is a tool that collects binlog for TiDB clusters and provides nearly real-time data replication and backup.
-It can be used for incremental data replication between TiDB clusters, such as making a TiDB cluster the secondary cluster of the primary TiDB cluster.
+You can use it for incremental data replication between TiDB clusters, such as making a TiDB cluster the secondary cluster of the primary TiDB cluster.

 The following are the basics of TiDB Binlog: